 Schulz, Mendelson, Melendez, and Guaraldi took plenty of risks making A Charlie Brown Christmas, and every single one of them was the right choice.
 They ditched the then-ubiquitous laugh track at Schulz’s request — the thought of this special with a piped in audience laughs makes me want to gag.
 Another unusual choice was casting child actors the age of the characters rather than adult voice actors.
 So much of the film’s charm comes from hearing kids utter Schulz’s dialogue with no winking or irony: just children grappling with the meaning of Christmas in eternally wry, old-soul ways.

-Melendez, despite limited time and resources, brings tremendous, understated artistry to the animation.
+Melendez, despite limited time and resources, brings tremendous but understated artistry to the animation.
 The settings are typically quite simple, with just a couple moving figures, but the actual character animation is energetic and playful.
 The design of the spaces and background does not have much of a physical sense of space, but instead impressionistically captures the feeling of each location.
 This is especially true of the scene where Charlie Brown explore a Christmas tree farm, the multicolored trees springing from all dimensions of the frame, drowning Charlie Brown in consumerist glitz.
 Brilliant stuff.

 I love pretty much every scene of this 25-minute short, so an enumeration of favorites would basically be a full on recap.
 But a few moments that always tickle me in particular: The hilarious chaos of the dancing at the play rehearsal is amazing.
 (I could easily watch 10 more minutes scanning over the group rocking out as Guaraldi’s music plays.)
 I also find it so charming how much of Charlie Brown’s suffering is self-inflicted: He latches immediately onto the tree that is the exact one that all of his peers will hate, and even voice of wisdom Linus can’t talk him out of it.

 The story climaxes with Linus narrating one of the passages from the Bible describing Jesus’s birth.
 It is explicitly a Christian celebration of the holiday.
-On the surface, this is a bit of preachy “keep Christ in Christmas” proselytizing that undercuts the humanism of the rest of the short and targets a niche audience.
+On the surface, this is a bit of preachy “keep Christ in Christmas” proselytizing that undercuts the humanism of the rest of the short and targets a religious audience.
 But I’ve always found this ending so moving, because Schulz and co. do an incredible job of transforming the Nativity story into a universal totem of hope and renewal.

 We all find ourselves spiritually eroded during the winter months.
 Most people cope by putting on displays and buying trinkets.
 Charlie Brown sees the hollow spectacle of holiday season for what it is, and Linus reminds him (and us) that true healing comes from something deeper.
 There’s something within the human spirit that keeps us perservering even when the days get cold and short and hope is lost.
 That’s what Christmas is all about, Charlie Brown.